MrRobinOfficial/Guide-UnrealEngine/sections/create_custom_interface.md

 ### Extending the interface function:

 When adding an interface class to a C++ class, you must use the suffix of `_Implementation` for all the functions that you are overwriting.
-Otherwise, UHT will not recognize the function.
+Otherwise, UHT[^2] will not recognize the function.

 Here's an example, of extending the interface functions inside C++: